nosarzewski/PolishWalkingDead/README.md

 # PolishWalkingDead
-An agent-based zombie epidemy simulator (for Poland).
+An agent-based zombie epidemy simulator (for Poland), inspired by [You Can Run, You Can Hide: The Epidemiology and Statistical Mechanics of Zombies](https://arxiv.org/pdf/1503.01104.pdf).

 Credits:
 * Czubak Krzysztof,